Obstruction Pass State Park is one of the few public beaches on famed Orcas Island.

 Because Obstruction Pass only has 10 campsites and three buoys, overnighters will feel like they have this spot in the San Juan Islands all to themselves.

 Obstruction Pass State Park is an 80-acre primitive camping park on the south end of Orcas Island, south of Moran State Park.
 The park is one of the few spots on Orcas Island with access to more than one mile of publicly owned saltwater shoreline.

 Please note: There is no potable water at this park, and it is a pack-it-in, pack-it-out location.
 Please plan accordingly when visiting the park.

-Restrooms, fire pits, and picnic tables are provided.
+Fre pits, picnic tables and toilets (composting) are provided.
 Water is not available at the park.

 0.6 miles of hiking trails

 Water activities & features

 There is a self-guided interpretive trail along the 0.6-mile trail to Obstruction Pass beach.
 The trail includes information about the geology, ecology and the cultural significance of Obstruction Pass and Orcas Island.

 A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife.